-- The HLU-231 List 8D can power three doublers and a remote unit (HRU-402 or HRU-411) for a total of four spans. - If the HRU is locally powered, the HLU can power up to four doublers for a total of five spans.
+- The HLU-231 List 9D line unit can power three doublers and a remote unit (HRU-402) for a total of four spans. - If the HRU is locally powered, the HLU can power up to four doublers for a total of five spans.

-These extended ranges are only available when using the HDU-409, HDU-404 or HDU-407 micro-doublers with the HRU-411 or HRU-402.
+These extended ranges are only available when using the HDU-409, HDU-404 or HDU-407 micro-doublers with the HRU-402.
 The HDU-451, HDU-439 and HDU-437 cannot be used in circuits with more than two doublers in any line or local power system.
-For compatibility guidelines on mixing newer doublers with older HRU and HLU models, refer to "HiGain Doubler Circuit Deployment" on page 58.
+For compatibility guidelines on mixing newer doublers with older HRU and HLU models, refer to "HiGain Doubler Circuit Deployment" on page 54.

-For additional information about associated HiGain equipment, refer to the respective HiGain technical practice (see "Appendix D - Product Support" on page 60).
+For additional information about associated HiGain equipment, refer to the respective HiGain user manual (see "Appendix D - Product Support" on page 56).